 Step 1: Make a Collection Box

 To attract the microbes, you can use rice grains.
 Cook the rice so that it's well done but non-sticky.
 You can use 1 cup of rice per 2 cups of water.
 If you want the rice to be more on the dry side, reduce it to about 1.5 cups of water.
-When you release a handful of cooked rice from your hand, the grains should fall through nicely.

 After making the rice, fill it in about 2/3 of the collection box.
 We want the extra headspace on the top so it creates some sort of heat to make it warm for the IMO to live & reproduce in.